Texas Historical Marker

 Founded in 1947

-The 542-acre dude ranch came into existence when, in 1947, Colonel John H. Lapham purchased it from the original Polish settlers.
+In 1947, the 542-acre dude ranch came into existence when Colonel John H. Lapham purchased it from the original Polish settlers.
 John’s last name is accredited for ‘L’ in ‘Flying L’.

 Lapham, a retired Air Corps Colonel, had a vision to create a place where modern people could go and find themselves lost in time.
 The Colonel introduced an airstrip and instructed his own flight school at the ranch.